noctispine/go-design-patterns/README.md

 # go-design-patterns
-design patterns examples of a certain topic for different business requests
+design patterns examples of a certain topic for different business requirements